the rosecast! AS 1 signed (c) @stewgetsbuckets-1.JPG

 Take the apps on my phone, for example.
 Every last one, paid or not, has gotten substantially worse with each update.
 Instagram is a hollow e-mall shell of itself.
 Twitter (the only name we acknowledge) is a endless hellscape of man-made horrors for robots to argue about.
 And Stitcher, the app that Rim and I first discussed in podcasting’s infancy, blew a 28-3 lead and is no longer even operational, despite having a five year head-start on any other podcast app.
 It’s confounding.

-It doesn’t stop there, of course.
+It doesn’t stop there.
 New houses are built like the Arrested Development model.
 Cars have replaced perfectly good buttons with bound-to-fail touchscreens.
 Coffee makers have firmware updates.
-The list of products and goods that they ‘just don’t make like they used to’ seemingly grows by the hour.
+Chip-flation is out of control.
+The list of products and goods that ‘they just don’t make like they used to’ seemingly grows by the hour.

 Things really did used to be better.